Pros & Cons of Direct Trench Composting

 - Definitely not good if you have a bad back but

-- great exercise to keep you fit if you have the time
+- Great exercise to keep you fit if you have the time

-- The worms do love it though and will produce beautiful nutrient rich soil
+- The worms do love it though, and will produce beautiful nutrient rich soil

-- You have to keep digging holes
+- You have to keep digging holes for ever

 - You can’t dispose of ALL your kitchen waste